USS William B. Preston: 1941

-Met by two Dutch destroyers, Kortenaer and Witte de With, the seaplane tender made port at Tarakanbut was soon underway again, this time for Balikpapan, Borneo, joining many ships from the Asiatic Fleet (Marblehead, Holland, Langley, Gold Star, and Heron.
+Met by two Dutch destroyers, Kortenaer and Witte de With, the seaplane tender made port at Tarakanbut was soon underway again, this time for Balikpapan, Borneo, joining many ships from the Asiatic Fleet (Marblehead, Holland, Langley, Gold Star, and Heron).
 Two hours after arrival, the ship received orders to accompany the small fleet to Makassar and got underway on 13 December.

 After arriving at Makassar, William B. Preston spent three days provisioning and catching up on news of the progress of the war.
 The latter looked bleak, as Japanese forces swept southward, sweeping everything before them and forcing Allied naval, air, and ground units southward into the East Indies.
-The ship arrived at Sourabaya, Java, shortly before Christmas but, after further provisioning and fueling, departed the Dutch naval base there on the 27th.
+The ship arrived at Surabaya, Java, shortly before Christmas but, after further provisioning and fueling, departed the Dutch naval base there on the 27th.